stevegt/grid-cli/v2/doc/210-sequence-graph.md

 3. **Scalability**:
     - The use of hash tables facilitates parallel processing, making BLAST scalable to large databases.

+## Sequence Matchers and Their Implementations

+### Overview

+This section explores the existing sequence matcher implementations, how they operate, their data structures, and the popular algorithms used in these implementations.

+### Genetics Sequence Matchers

+#### Introduction

+In genetics, sequence matching involves comparing DNA, RNA, or protein sequences to identify regions of similarity, which may indicate functional, structural, or evolutionary relationships.

+#### How Sequence Matching Works

+1. **Given Sequence Matching**:
+    - A sequence matcher attempts to find matches for a given partial sequence in a complete sequence stored in a database.
+    - This involves scanning stored sequences to find regions aligning with the given sequence.

+2. **Decision-Making Process**:
+    - The matcher decides on a match based on criteria such as the number of matches, mismatches, and gaps.
+    - Scoring matrices and alignment algorithms are crucial for quantifying match quality.

+### Data Structures in Example Sequence Matchers

+1. **Hash Tables**:
+    - Used for quick lookup of sub-sequences.
+    - Example: BLAST uses hashing to organize sequences for rapid search and retrieval.

+2. **Suffix Trees and Arrays**:
+    - Efficient for finding long matches and handling large datasets.
+    - Example: Suffix trees quickly identify repeated or similar sub-sequences.

+3. **Graphs**:
+    - Node-based representations where nodes represent sequences or sub-sequences and edges represent alignments.
+    - Example: De Bruijn graphs in genome assembly handle overlaps between sequences.

+### Algorithms

+1. **Dynamic Programming**:
+    - Used for optimal sequence alignment by breaking down the problem into simpler sub-problems.
+    - Examples: Needleman-Wunsch for global alignment and Smith-Waterman for local alignment.

+2. **Heuristic Algorithms**:
+    - Faster but approximate methods, often used when exact matches are not required.
+    - Examples: BLAST and FASTA algorithms prioritize speed over absolute accuracy.

+3. **Graph-Based Algorithms**:
+    - Traverse and manipulate graph structures to find optimal matches.
+    - Example: Algorithms built on De Bruijn graphs for sequence assembly.

+### Implications for Cache as a Sequence Matcher

+#### Cache as a Sequence Matcher

+Implementing a cache as a sequence matcher can enhance its capabilities by returning complete sequences based on partial input sequences.

+### Potential Use of Wildcards

+1. **Wildcards in Sequence**:
+    - Wildcards allow pattern matching to handle variations and gaps in sequences.
+    - Example: In regular expressions, wildcards like `*` and `?` enable flexible matching criteria.

+2. **Handling Wildcards**:
+    - Designing algorithms and data structures to accommodate wildcards adds flexibility but complexity.
+    - Potential methods include dynamic programming extensions and graph traversal techniques.

 ## Conclusion

-Implementing a cache as a sequence matcher involves leveraging sophisticated data structures and algorithms to efficiently manage and retrieve sequences based on partial inputs.
-Drawing inspiration from genetic sequence matching, such as hash tables, suffix trees, graphs, and dynamic programming, can provide a robust foundation for this capability.
+Implementing a cache as a sequence matcher involves leveraging sophisticated data structures and algorithms to manage and retrieve sequences based on partial inputs efficiently.
+Drawing inspiration from genetic sequence matching, such as hash tables, suffix trees, graphs, and dynamic programming, provides a robust foundation for this capability.
 The use of hashing algorithms, as illustrated by BLAST, enables rapid search and retrieval through efficient organization of sequences.